Piperapk/windows-system-monitor/README.md

 An electron-based Windows app to monitor system resources

-Built using React, TypeScript, Electron and Electron Builder
+Built using React, TypeScript, Electron, Electron Builder and Vite.

 ## Getting started